-Quotes from Scientists, the Government and others about the fate of the world’s only mountain parrot and the Government’s1080 poisonings
+Below are quotes from Scientists, the Government and others about the fate of the world’s only mountain parrot

 The Kea, the world’s only mountain parrot, needs your help!